The National Election Office Logo

 • date, signature.

-The original document containing the notification can be submitted by anyone to the National Election Office operating alongside the National Election Committee at 1054 Budapest, Alkotmány utca 3., or it can be sent by post to 1397 Budapest, Pf.
+The original document containing the notification can be submitted by anyone to the National Election Office operating alongside the National Election Commission at 1054 Budapest, Alkotmány St. 3., or it can be sent by post to 1397 Budapest, Pf.
 547, provided it arrives by the aforementioned deadline.
-In addition, the notification can be submitted with an electronic signature via email or e-paper.
+Furthermore, the notification can be submitted with an electronic signature via email or e-paper through Client Gate +.
 In the case of electronic submission, the signature of the appointing independent candidate's/nominating organization(s)' representative on the appointment must be authenticated with a qualified electronic signature, an advanced electronic signature, or a document authentication service with identity verification.
 In the case of submission via e-paper, the attached notification also needs to be authenticated.

-Following the notification, the National Election Committee will register the diplomatic mission observer.
+Following the notification, the National Election Commission will register the foreign representation observer.

-• can monitor the work of the diplomatic mission election office,
+• can monitor the work of the foreign representation election office,

-• cannot influence or disrupt the voting or the work of the diplomatic mission election office by any active or suggestive behavior,
+• cannot influence or disrupt the voting or the work of the foreign representation election office by any active or suggestive behaviour,

-• can record their observations in the minutes drawn up on the completion of voting,
+• can record observations in the minutes drawn up on the completion of voting,

 • can lodge an objection,